steveicarus/iverilog/vvp/README.txt

 current scope.
 The variable also has a width, defined by the indices for the most significant and lest significant bits.
 If the indices are equal (normally 0) the vector has width of one.
-If the width is greater then one, a contiguous array of functors is created and the value of the label is the address of the least significant bit.
+If the width is greater than one, a contiguous array of functors is created and the value of the label is the address of the least significant bit.

 A variable does not take inputs, since its value is set behaviorally